π Embedding Anything: Real-World Progress in LLM4S (GSoC 2025, Phase 1)

 π― Introduction: GSoC, LLM4S, and Why This Matters

 As a GSoC 2025 contributor under the Scala Center, Iβm working on the LLM4S project.
-My main goal is to bring embedding support to LLMClient
+My main goal is to bring embedding support to LLMClient, allowing developers to convert any document into vector representations β a key building block for AI applications like:

 -